daves garage

 And lastly……The shop has your car as collateral and will also most likely ask for an advance.
 All OK.
 But, be sure you have a fairly good sized “hold back”.
 It is surprising the misunderstandings that can happen during a project like this.

-6 thoughts on “How do I know I am getting a good upholstery job?”
+6 responses to “How do I know I am getting a good upholstery job?”

 1. I like that you state that finding a good shop to do the work for you is important.
 My wife and I are moving into a new house and we want to revisit our design and decor style.
 I will send her this information so we can start looking for a good place to get custom upholstery.